Skip to content

 Q1 2024 was a continuation of the fund flow trends we saw in 2023, and based on some of the data we saw in January and February, the broad category winners were as expected.

-Before we fully dive into this quarter’s flows, join this quarter’s Fund Flow Webinar with Lara Crigger, Editor-in-Chief at VettaFi, and Dave Lubnik, SVP of Institutional Sales at YCharts as they provide more insights into how money moved in Q1.
-Save your seat here!
+Before we fully dive into Q1’s flows, this quarter’s Fund Flow Webinar was joined by Lara Crigger, Editor-in-Chief at VettaFi, and Dave Lubnik, SVP of Institutional Sales at YCharts, who provided more insights about how money moved in Q1.
+Watch the replay below:

 It was a tremendous quarter for Fixed Income ETFs and mutual funds, with over $151B pouring into the strategies.
 Equity funds also outpaced money market funds, attracting $53.6B in Q1.
 However, with rates still high, investors parked over $18B in Money Market funds as they remained attractive.